microsoft/vcpkg-docs/vcpkg/reference/installation-tree-layout.md

 ### <a name="layout-tools"></a> `tools/<port>`

 > [!IMPORTANT]
-> vcpkg is first and foremost a C++ library dependency manager, port authors should
+> vcpkg is first and foremost a C++ library dependency manager.
+Port authors should
 > be deliberate when deciding to include tools in the installation output.
 For example:
 > consider installing only a release executable when the debug tool is not needed.

-Contains executable tools produced by a port, it is not required, but is highly recommended that each installed executable goes into a subdirectory matching the name of the port that produced it.
+Contains executable tools produced by a port.
+It is highly recommended, but not required, that each installed executable goes into a subdirectory matching the name of the port that produced it.
 For example, a `contoso` port might install a `ContosoGenerator.exe` to `tools/contoso/ContosoGenerator.exe`.